stewit/pipt/README.md

 These additional measures enable seamless collaboration in your team, if all files in the project directory (not the venv and its content) are added to version control: Whenever a team member changes dependencies or updates to a newer Python version, other team members just need to (re-)enter `pipt shell` after pulling the changes.

 Generally the next `pipt shell`, `pipt run`, `pipt sync` or similar pipt command will detect mismatches and try to either fix them by itself or abort / warn the user.

+## 🧭 Comparison: Pipt versus uv
+At the time of writing (2025-06-24) uv is emerging as the new quasi-standard for Python dependency and project management.

+Under the hood, pipt uses uv now, profiting from its speed and dependency resolution algorithm choices.

+Since uv has much more features it is of course a reasonable question to ask why one would use pipt over using uv's project management capabilities.
+Here are some points:

+* pipt has a `shell` subcommand.
+This is possible since it only needs to support bash. [uv has none](https://github.com/astral-sh/uv/issues/1910) so far. pipt's shell command also functions as init command.
+* uv has somehow [inconsistent behaviour](https://github.com/astral-sh/uv/issues/14230) with respect to ensuring that your venv is up to date / in-sync between its subcommands. pipt definitely makes sure that the venv is synced everytime you invoke it.
+* [Currently](https://github.com/astral-sh/uv/issues/1495), uv has no direct configuration option to store the venv at another path outside the project directory.
+Pipt by default stores venvs in a separate location in your $HOME directory and additionally allows to configure the path for your project.
+Having your venv externally avoids the need to configure IDE and tooling to exclude it from indexing, searching, file sync operations etc.
+* pipt is just a shell script: It is easier to customize.
+And sometimes you are allowed to bring a shell script but not a binary directly ;-).

 ## ⚒️ Development
 ### Tests